 Guia Lighthouse

 One of the must-visit attractions in Macau is the Guia Lighthouse, which sits atop a hill and offers breathtaking views of the city.
-Visitors have the option of taking a cable car or up to the lighthouse.
+Visitors have the option of taking a cable car or hiking up to the lighthouse.
 The structure was originally built as a defence mechanism against sea invasions but has now been converted into an observation point.
 Standing tall at 90 meters, the lighthouse is surrounded by the Guia Fortress, which used to be a restricted military zone until 1976.

 Macau Tower